vlngf/OilMetagenomesDB/README.md

 * `git status` - check that commit is created
 * `git push` - update the GitHub repository

-In TSV file please use None instead of NA.
 If you find dataset validation errors or think of a new dataset validation, then write me @rakhmanovtr

 ## Samples Column Specifications
 The SAMPLE tables stores information about the sample, its type, date of collection, geographic coordinates, depth of sample extraction, etc.